Analyzing Spirits Cap (OTCMKTS:CBEVD) & MGP Ingredients (NASDAQ:MGPI)

 Spirits Cap Corp. does not have significant operations.
 The company was formerly known as Capital Beverage Corporation.
 The company was incorporated in 1995 and is based in Dover, Delaware.

-Receive News & Ratings for Spirits Cap Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Spirits Cap and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for MGP Ingredients Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for MGP Ingredients and related companies with MarketBeat.com's FREE daily email newsletter.